yoiiii121/AIA_projects/README.md

 # AIA_projects
-## This project contain examples of OpenCV with python3
+## This project contain examples of text prediction with python3